mahdi12167/libmini/libmini/qtviewer/README.txt

 !!
 Usage Example

-An usage example in 5 steps - we produce a 3D tileset for the Island of Oahu, Hawai'i:
+A simple usage example in 5 steps - we produce a 3D tileset for the Island of Oahu, Hawai'im by resampling a dem and a color layer:

-* We assume we have the libgrid data directory available.
+* We assume that we have the libgrid data directory available.
 * Step 1) Drag the "Oahu-10.tif" dem layer from the "elev" directory into the qtviewer.
 * Step 2) Drag the "Oahu-25.tif" color layer from the "imag" directory into the qtviewer.
 * Step 3) Right click at the list view and choose "resample all" from the context menu.